Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

   - pip3 install dj_database
   - pip3 install psycopg2-binary

+- The postgres data than added to Heroku by navigating to resources and find the add-ons followed by setting up the credential

 ### Setting up AWS s3, IAM
   - Storage space and payment system at amazone was set up in accordance with instruction on amazone homepage, followed by setting up key to amazone service in the git pod settings followed by command stated below in the git terminal
     - pip3 install boto3
     - pip3 install django-storages
-- Additionally following information where added to the settings in the Gustaf_inn folder
+- Additionally, following information were added to the settings in the Gustaf_inn folder
     -  AWS_STORAGE_BUCKET_NAME = 'Wizard_Inn'
     - AWS_S3_REGION_NAME = 'sts.eu-north-1'
     - AWS_ACCESS_KEY_ID = os.environ.get- ('AWS_ACCESS_KEY')